-SULAR (nisoldipine) is an extended release tablet and should be swallowed whole.
+SULAR is an extended release tablet and should be swallowed whole.
 Tablets should not be chewed, divided or crushed.
-SULAR (nisoldipine) should not be administered with a high fat meal.
-Grapefruit juice, which has been shown to increase significantly the bioavailability of nisoldipine and other dihydropyridine type calcium channel blockers, should not be taken with SULAR (nisoldipine) .
+SULAR should be taken on an empty stomach (1 hour before or 2 hours after a meal).
+Grapefruit juice, which has been shown to increase significantly the bioavailability of nisoldipine and other dihydropyridine type calcium channel blockers, should not be taken with SULAR.

 This monograph has been modified to include the generic and brand name in many instances.